jatinchaudhary/react-native-website/docs/introduction.md

 ## Interactive examples

-This introduction lets you get started immediately in your browser with interactive examples like this one:
+This introduction lets you get started immediately in your browser with interactive examples like this:

 ```SnackPlayer name=Hello%20World
 import React from 'react';